Interface and DNS Configuration¶

 DNS Server Configuration¶

-If the DNS Forwarder is in use, or if the DNS Resolver will be used in forwarding mode, pfSense® must be configured with DNS servers from each WAN connection to ensure it is always able to resolve DNS.
+If the DNS Resolver will be used in forwarding mode or if the DNS Forwarder is in use, the firewall must be configured with DNS servers from each WAN connection to ensure it is always able to resolve DNS.
 This is especially important if the internal network uses the firewall for DNS resolution.

-If the DNS servers from only a single WAN are used, an outage of that WAN connection will result in a complete Internet outage regardless of policy routing configuration since DNS will no longer function.
+If the firewall configuration only includes DNS servers from a single WAN, an outage of that WAN connection will result in a complete Internet outage regardless of policy routing configuration since DNS will no longer function.

 DNS Resolver Configuration¶